-These represent our Banks methodology scorecard ratios.
+These are our Banks methodology scorecard ratios.
 Asset risk and profitability reflect the weaker of either the three-year average and latest figure.
 Capital is the latest reported figure.
-Funding structure and liquid resources reflect the latest fiscal yearend figures.
+Funding structure and liquid resources reflect the latest fiscal year-end figures.